-- Sex - Age (0-14, 15+, <1, 1-4, 5-9, 10-14, 15-19, 20-24, 25-49 and 50+ years) - Public or private sector - Cities and other administrative areas of importance - Numbers of people newly initiating antiretroviral therapy during the current reporting year (these data should be available from the same sources as the total number of people receiving antiretroviral therapy). - Number of people eligible for treatment in countries in which antiretroviral therapy eligibility according to national criteria guidelines is a subset of all people living with HIV.
+- 0-14 years for children, and 15 years and older by sex (men and women) for adults; data reported for unknown age or sex should be allocated to the age and sex disaggregated data cells using the same distribution of the data with known age and sex.
+These adjustments should be noted in the box providing additional information. - As available.
+Disaggregation by detailed age and sex: <1 year, 1-4 years, 5-9 years and 10-14 years for children; and 15-19 years, 20-24 years, 25-49 years and 50+ years by sex (men and women) for adults. - Public or private sector - Cities and other administrative areas of importance - Numbers of people newly initiating antiretroviral therapy during the current reporting year (these data should be available from the same sources as the total number of people receiving antiretroviral therapy).